 You only have to describe a character in full the first time they appear, after this you can identify them by their name, or another feature such as an item of clothing, or a physical feature unique to that character (e.g. the boy in the blue hat, the girl with the curly hair).
 Use pronouns only when it is clear to whom or what the pronoun refers.
-When describing characters, include skin colour with white people as well as POC.
+When describing characters, include skin colour.
 Please avoid comparing skin colour to a food or beverage.
 The following is a list of suggestions.